cupcakefromchina/SAIC-Net/README.md

 # SAIC-Net
-the source code of the SAIC-Net
+the project of paper "Saliency Aware Image Cropping with Latent Region Pair"